cam-inc/bento/packages/core/README.md

 refers to both Element and Text.
 Read [the first section of this Slate's doc](https://docs.slatejs.org/concepts/02-nodes) to see the difference between them.

 ### `Attributes`
 Each Node has its own set of attributes and their set, or structure, that varies depending on which Node type they are of.
-One example for an attribute is the `level` attribute of `@bento-editor/element-heading` which is used to set its sectioning level; `level: 1` would be regarded as `<h1 />`, `level: 2` as `<h2 />`, and so on.
+One example for an attribute is the `href` attribute of `@bento-editor/element-link` which is used to create a link; `href: 'https://cam-inc.co.jp'` would be regarded as `<a href="https://cam-inc.co.jp" />`.

 ### `Package`
 is a deliverable parcel which contains a single Node, is to be plugged in to Bento, and can be owned by Bento or you.
 Examples are Bento-owned packages on the npm registory like [@bento-editor/element-paragraph](https://www.npmjs.com/package/@bento-editor/element-paragraph), and any package you create tailored to your service domain like `element-{Your Service Name}-media` to handle your-service-specific media objects.